-SOS Africa Charity's first Child Sponsorship Scheme started in 2003 to provide education and care to underprivileged children from the townships surrounding Mafikeng, South Africa.
-It represents the birthplace of the charity's operations in South Africa and since the scheme was first introduced, it has expanded to empower 20 children from the region through education.
+SOS Africa Charity's first education programme was founded in Mafikeng in 2003 to provide education and care to underprivileged children from the town's disadvantaged communities.
+It represents the birthplace of the charity's operations in South Africa and since its inauguration, has expanded to empower 20 children from the region through education.

 In the 2011 census, the town reported a 46.5% unemployment rate among its youth (ages 15-34).
 The limited access to education is of further concern given that the 0-4 age range represents the town's largest age group (11.4% of its total population).

 SOS Africa's Mafikeng Education Programme was founded in January 2003 by 18-year-old UK gap student Matt Crowcombe and South African school teacher Henry Matthews.
 Matt and Henry were dismayed by the poor standard of free schooling available to South African township children.
 One night, over a bowl of jelly and ice-cream, they developed a plan to establish a holistic education programme to empower South Africa’s future generations through education.

 Matt and Henry's vision began by sponsoring the education and care of one child from Lonely Park Township in Mafikeng.
 This sponsorship covered all aspects of the child's education and care including school tuition, transportation, school uniform, stationary, nutrition and after-school care.
 After the charity's UK fundraising office was established and word spread, the programme expanded to provide this holistic support to many more children.

 The initial successes of the organisation's Mafikeng Operations owed much to the dedication of Henry Matthews and his wife Jenny.
 As the programme grew they operated SOS Africa's Aftercare Centre from their Mafikeng home.
 This personal approach enabled them to monitor the progress and development of the children and provide regular updates to growing numbers of sponsors around the world via the charity's UK headquarters.